-Figure 7 presents the grid cell based results of the Mann-Kendall trend test for the annual number of heat waves in the study period 1980 - 2009 for all RCMs and the E-OBS reference.
-A summary for each signal and data set is given in Table 6.
-In this context it should be noted that Mann-Kendall trend test provides information about whether there is a monotonic positive, negative or no trend in a time series at a certain level of significance (here 0.05).
+Figure 7 presents the grid-cell-based results of the Mann- Kendall trend test for the annual number of heat waves in the study period 1980-2009 for all RCMs and the E-OBS reference.
+A summary of each signal and data set is given in Table 6.
+In this context, it should be noted that the Mann- Kendall trend test provides information about whether there is a monotonic positive or negative trend or no trend in a time series at a certain level of significance (0.05 here).
 It does not give information about exact trend values.